 - You may want to include an incentive if you want to collect more information than the situation allows.
 Or, you can request a re-contact (get their email so that a fuller survey can be sent to them).

 - Ask permission before capturing photos or videos.
 Be sensitive to respondent privacy.

 - Allow users to privately submit answers for delicate questions (e.g. income, health-related issues).
 You’ll most likely want to hand the device to the interviewee.

 Is CAPI right for your study?

-Much like a typical web survey, self-administered CAPI should be user friendly, easy to read, and include all necessary instruction to help each person complete the study without assistance.
-So, when looking for ways to capture meaningful quantitative insights, consider whether CAPI is the right alternative to you.
+Much like a typical web survey, self-administered CAPI should be user-friendly, easy to read, and include all the necessary instruction to help each person complete the study without assistance.
+So, when looking for ways to capture meaningful quantitative insights, consider whether CAPI is the right alternative for you.